Christ United Methodist Church - Plano, Texas

 Remember, I had a great support system but there are so many people that don't.
 I've sat in that chemotherapy room watching others walk alone.
 I've sat in that room hearing others who have it far worse.
 Take the time to help.
 This is my journey and I'm living strong.

-As a celebration of my 12 year journey, I again volunteered to head this year's Race for the Cure.
+As a celebration of my 13 year journey, I again volunteered to head this year's Race for the Cure.
 I want to give back to others and this is one small way I can do that.
-I am asking you to join me and all of CUMC’s breast cancer survivors and supporters at the Susan B. Komen Race for the Cure on Saturday June 8, 2013.
+I am asking you to join me and all of CUMC’s breast cancer survivors and supporters at the Susan B. Komen Race for the Cure on Saturday June 14, 2013.
 Help us celebrate and "invite one" to join you!
-If you only want to register for the race under “Team CUMC”, click here.
-If you want a Team CUMC T-shirt as well, click here.
-I hope to see you on June 8!
+If you want to register for the race under “Team CUMC”, see website below.
+I hope to see you on June 14!
 If you can’t make it, please keep us in your prayers.

 Please join us for Race for the Cure 2014!